NagaraTech/hetu-docs/Zeb/README.md

 ## Overview

-Zeb network is a p2p relay network for verifying vlc clock causal order.
-This system is currently in poc stage, and contains several components p2p module, vlc module, gateway module, browser, chat client.
+Zeb network is a p2p relay network with verifiable logic clock.
+This network is currently in poc stage, and contains several components: p2p module, vlc module, gateway, browser, chat client.

 ## Arch overview